-The aim of MOL Group Risk Management is to deal with challenges of the business environment to support a stable and sustainable operation and future growth of the company.
-MOL Group has developed risk management function as an integral part of its corporate governance structure.
+The aim of MOL Group Risk Management is to keep the uncertainties of the business environment within acceptable levels and support stable and sustainable operations and the future growth of the company.
+MOL Group has developed the risk management function as an integral part of its corporate governance structure.